kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

 In very brief: the design is to reduce each edge placement problem to many instances of kcp's TMC problem.

-See [the overview picture](Edge-PoC-2023q1.svg) for an overview picture.

 ## Inventory Management workspaces

 This design takes as a given that something maintains some kcp